artificertxj1/some-extensions-on-maskrcnn-benchmark/README.md

 # An extension of maskrcnn benchmark on object detection

-This repository contains some extension works on the original maskrcnn benchmark repo.
+This repository contains some extension works on the original maskrcnn benchmark repo at https://github.com/facebookresearch/maskrcnn-benchmark.
+You can pick the module you need and add them into the original maskrcnn repo for your research or product with no need of re-setup.

 Below is a list of modules added.

 1. FCOS (https://arxiv.org/abs/1904.01355)
 2. cosine anealing learning step with warm up (https://arxiv.org/abs/1812.01187)